freemeson/multinomial/README.md

 precison.
 Regression limits are dominated by the size of the matrix, due to inversion errors around sizes 2000x2000.

 The implementation uses the Eigen library, from http://eigen.tuxfamily.org, but it was tested with LAPACK as well.
+For crosschecking the accuracy of the binomial calculation it also uses the binomial function from ROOT, https://root.cern.ch/ .

 Some descripton and example: